Chichen Itza: Caves of Balankanche

 Approximately 4 km south east of the Chichen Itza archeological zone are a network of sacred caves known as Balankanche (Gruta de Balankanche), Balamkaʼancheʼ in Yucatec Maya).
 In the caves, a large selection of ancient pottery and idols may be seen still in the positions where they were left in pre-Columbian times.

 The location of the cave has been well known in modern times.
 Edward Thompson and Alfred Tozzer visited it in 1905.
 A.S.
 Pearse and a team of biologists explored the cave in 1932 and 1936.
 E. Wyllys Andrews IV also explored the cave in the 1930s.
 Edwin Shook and R.E.
 Smith explored the cave on behalf of the Carnegie Institution in 1954, and dug several trenches to recover potsherds and other artifacts.
 Shook determined that the cave had been inhabited over a long period, at least from the Preclassic to the post-conquest era.

 On 15 September 1959, José Humberto Gómez, a local guide, discovered a false wall in the cave.
 Behind it he found an extended network of caves with significant quantities of undisturbed archeological remains, including pottery and stone-carved censers, stone implements and jewelry.
 INAH converted the cave into an underground museum, and the objects after being catalogued were returned to their original place so visitors can see them in situ.

+Great Museum of Chichén Itzá

+The Great Museum of Chichén Itzá is an archaeological space inaugurated on February 28, 2024, located in the town of Pisté, in the municipality of Tinum, Yucatán.
+It is part of the Visitor Attention Center (Catvi) and houses over 1,000 pieces, including 400 originals from various institutions and recent findings from the Maya Train project.

+The museum offers a journey through the history of Chichén Itzá through 14 thematic axes, highlighting the Sacred Cenote Room, which features a multimedia recreation of this ceremonial site.
+It also displays sculptures of Chac Mool, a stone table with reliefs of captives, and offerings discovered in the sacbeo'ob (Mayan roads).

+With 3,400 m2 of space, the venue includes exhibition halls, workshops, conferences, and a gastronomic center promoting the Mayan language.
+Its location allows access to tourists arriving at the Chichén Itzá railway station of the Maya Train.